humbertodias/bank-elastic-stack/README.md

-# nubank-stack
+# bank-elastic-stack

-Simple Nubank Stack that tries to implement three different ways of horizontal scalability.
+Experiment of a simple elastic stack that tries to implement different ways to achieve the horizontal scalability.

 1. Docker compose
 2. Kubernetes - Native